beto-aveiga/lullabotnpr/README.txt

-This is a placeholder.
-I am a drupal developer at NPR.
-Our team has been working on a lot of drupal7 code, including integrating drupal 7 with the NPR API.
-I'm hoping we can release code here soon!
+I am a drupal developer at <a href="http://npr.org">NPR</a>.
+Our team has been working on a lot of drupal7 code, including integrating drupal 7 with the <a href="http://www.npr.org/api">NPR API</a>.
+We have a dev release up now (basic API integration).
+We should have an accelerated release cycle through Q1 of 2012.